jojobear2020/PyBer_Analysis/README.md

 2. Increase participating drivers’ presence in rural areas.
 Not having enough drivers, potentially leads to fewer rides, less fare collection, and as a result, higher average fare per ride/driver.

-3. Increase presence at strong-performing market and invest in more advertising/marketing in those specific areas.
+3. Increase presence in stronger-performing markets and invest in more advertising/marketing in those specific areas to potentially drive even mpore demand.
 The city type has a direct correlation with the ride-sharing demand and popularity.
-Urban areas generally have fewer people that have cars, which leads to higher ride-sharing demand.
-Higher service demand as result leads to lower average fares per ride/driver.